Is the end of Web Push Notifications upon us? There has been some talk going around, and we’ve been cognizant about it.

 A push notification that’s not custom made with a special message, emoji or picture will repel your users then attract.
 Generic push notifications feel spammy.
 7 out of 10 times the automatic response to is: ‘Not Now’ or ‘Block’.
 Make a notification that sticks to their memory.

-The following video explains how we help our clients achieve personalisation in their campaigns.
+The following video explains how we help our clients achieve personalization in their campaigns.

 Placing the notifications is an important factor that usually gets sidelined.
 In fact placement becomes all the more important to track and register users in different phases of the sales cycle.
 Broadly we can distinguish users on your website in 2 main categories: